mmistakes/minimal-mistakes/_posts/2023-12-03-argocd-rbac.md

 ## RBAC Configuration

 First, follow this [guide](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/keycloak/) on how to configure ArgoCD to use Keycloak for authentication.
 This will allow us to use Keycloak for authentication and authorization.
+You must create a group named `smig2-team` and then add user(s) to this group.
+This will be the group that we will use for RBAC.

 Now we need to update the ArgoCD Helm chart to enable RBAC.
 We can do this by specifying a values file:

 ```yaml
 cat <<EOF > argocd-rbac-values.yaml